2i2c-org/team-compass/projects/managed-hubs/incidents.md

    ```
 2. **Open an incident issue**.
    For each {term}`Incident` we create a dedicated issue to track its progress. [{bdg-primary}`open an incident issue`](https://github.com/2i2c-org/infrastructure/issues/new?assignees=&labels=type%3A+Hub+Incident%2Csupport&template=3_incident-report.md&title=%5BIncident%5D+%7B%7B+TITLE+%7D%7D) and notify our engineering team via Slack.
-3. **If you can resolve in 30 minutes**, try doing so.
+3. **Try resolving the issue** and take notes while you gather information about it.
-4. **If you cannot resolve in 30 minutes**, ping our engineering team and our Project Manager in the {guilabel}`#support-freshdesk` channel so that they are aware of the incident.
+4. **If after 30 minutes the issue is not solved or you know you cannot resolve it**, ping our engineering team and our Project Manager in the {guilabel}`#support-freshdesk` channel so that they are aware of the incident.
 5. **Designate an {term}`Incident Commander`**.
-If the Support Steward wishes to designate another team member as Incident Commander, should do so in the Incident issue.
+If the Support Steward wishes to designate someone other than themselves as Incident Commander, do this in the Incident issue.
 6. **Investigate and resolve the incident**.
 The Incident Commander should follow the structure of the incident issue opened in the step above.
 7. **Delegate to Subject Matter Experts as-needed**.
 The Incident Commander is empowered to delegate actions to Subject Matter Experts in order to investigate and resolve the incident quickly.
 8. **Communicate every few hours**.
-The {term}`Incident Commander` is expected to communicate incident status and plan with the {term}`Support Steward`s, are are expected to communicate to the {term}`Community Representative`s.
-Provide periodic updates to communities as we attempt to resolve the incident.
+The {term}`Incident Commander` is expected to communicate incident status and plan with the {term}`Support Steward`s, and the Support Stewards are expected to communicate to the {term}`Community Representative`s.
+They should provide periodic updates to communities as we attempt to resolve the incident.
 Here is a template to get started:

    ```
    Hello { NAME }, this is a quick update on our progress resolving